Mohamed-Elmanzalawi/COVID-19-PCR-primer-design/README.md

 ![](/Pictures/Universal_Primer.jpeg)

 ## Special Thanks 🙌
+We express our sincere gratitude to Prof.Mohamed El Hadidi [Linkedin](https://www.linkedin.com/in/melhadidi/) for his invaluable supervision and guidance throughout the project.

 A heartfelt shoutout to my incredible team members whose dedication and hard work made this project possible:
 - Mohamed Elmanzalawi [Linkedin](https://www.linkedin.com/in/mohamed-elmanzalawi/)